pupilfirst/wd301-scripts/handling-advanced-ui-events/add-drag-drop-capability/README.md

 > Property 'ref' does not exist on type 'IntrinsicAttributes & { task: TaskDetails; } & { children?: ReactNode; }'

-We can fix this by wrapping the `Container` component in a `forwardRef`.
+We can fix this by wrapping the `Task` component in a `forwardRef`.

 Let's import `forwardRef` first.